-English Church Architecture -
+English Church Architecture.

-BRUNDISH, St. Lawrence (TM 271 695) (April 2011)
+BRUNDISH, St. Lawrence (TM 271 695),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

-The tower is characteristic of its time in its lack both of buttresses and of string courses dividing it into stages, but the twelfth century features notable by their presence rather than their absence are the bell-openings in the E. wall, the blocked openings lower down in the north, west and south walls, below the present bell-openings, and the blocked arch between the tower and nave, best viewed from the former.
-Examining these in turn, the E. bell-openings, above the fossilized gable line of the earlier, steeper nave roof, consist of two round-headed lights decorated by nailhead, divided by a demi-shaft with a leaf volute capital.
-They appear to have been re-set since the blocked openings in the S. wall, below the current bell-stage (examine carefully the photograph on the left), suggests the tower once ended here before being heightened in the early fourteenth century and given its present reticulated bell-openings to the north, west and south.
-The tower arch is formed of a single unmoulded order resting on abaci with chamfered under-edges.
-(See the lower thumbnail, above right.)
+The tower is characteristic of its time in its lack both of buttresses and of string courses dividing it into stages, but the twelfth century features notable by their presence rather than their absence are the bell-openings in the E. wall (illustrated right), the blocked openings lower down in the north, west and south walls, below the present bell-openings, and the blocked arch between the tower and nave, best viewed from inside the former.
+Examining these in turn, the E. bell-openings, above the fossilized gable line of the earlier, steeper nave roof, consist of two round-headed lights decorated with nailhead, divided by a demi-shaft with a leaf volute capital.
+They appear to have been re-set since the blocked openings in the S. wall, below the current bell-stage (just discernible in the photograph above), suggests the tower once ended here before being heightened in the early fourteenth century and given its present reticulated bell-openings on three sides.
+The tower arch (left) is formed of a single unmoulded order resting on abaci with chamfered under-edges.
 It does not appear to be especially late.